ryanq47/ryanq47.github.io/_posts/2023-02-19-Ultimate-NCL-Tool-Guide.md

-Hey there! <br>
+Hey there!
 In honor of my favorite competition, NCL, I've put together an 'Ultimate Tool Guide'.
 My goal is to provide a one stop shop to learn about/access some amazing tools, but not provide any direct answers for the competition. <br>
 Layout:
 Each tool has a table, with links to relevant resources, and of course the tool itself.
 I imagine this guide will be pretty long, so CTRL + F to search for the tool you need. <br>